horizontalsystems/Bitcoin-Explained-Guide/README.md

 ## 2. Why Bitcoin

 Bitcoin started as an idea, which initially was worthless as only a handful of people knew about it.
-Back then the Bitcoin was mostly perceived as a "fun money for geeks" rather than a phenomena that can potentially challenge and overturn the present-day Financial System.
+Back then the Bitcoin was mostly perceived as a "fun money for geeks" rather than a phenomena that can potentially challenge and overturn the present-day financial system.
 Only few understood that...
 Although a lot more more people understand that now, the number of such people is still relatively low.
 This is mainly due to the fact that mainstream media have played a strong role in shaping how the masses perceive Bitcoin.
 Nearly all early mainstream [media mentions of Bitcoin](https://www.ccn.com/bitcoin-mainstream-media/) were negative.
+The Bitcoin was [declared dead](https://99bitcoins.com/bitcoin-obituaries/) about 400 times by now.

 Back in early days, the idea that someday Bitcoin would be worth over $10,000 appeared somewhat unbelievable...
 With [some](https://bitcointalk.org/index.php?topic=137.msg1195#msg1195) spending 10,000 BTC (over 100,000,000 USD today) to buy pizza :)